Today, we’re going to talk about the Stolen Valor Act.

 The Army Distinguished Service Cross, Navy Cross and Air Force Cross

 The Silver Star

 Any and all Combat Action/Medical Medals, Ribbons or Badges

 The Stolen Valor Act of 2013 did make the punishment for this crime a little stiffer.
 A person caught can receive up to one year in jail and major fines.
 Some courts are finding other forms of punishment that humiliate the person even further.
-Thanks to YouTube and other means, we can make sure these “losers” get what the deserve.
-This website tells of some unique punishments.
+Thanks to YouTube and other means, we can make sure these “losers” get what they deserve.

 7: Obtaining Records